 “Healthy living is not something you can foster by holding talks.
-We realized that people change their behavior when you change the culture and environment around them.
+We realised that people change their behaviour when you change the culture and environment around them.
 This can range from providing a healthier diet to leaders being role models for healthy living and managing their staff’s workload to prevent burnout.

 Zee says that he is impressed by the way in which some companies in the APAC region have been implementing a creative way of encouraging healthy living.